anywhichway/blockstore/README.md

 # Release History (reverse chronological order)

+v0.0.8 2017-07-03 Codacy driven style improvements.
+Fixed a typo related to file encoding flag.
+Any users employing other than default `utf8` encoding should upgrade.

 v0.0.7 2017-07-03 Added unit tests. `delete` now returns `true` if the key existed and `false` if it did not. `compress` now returns before and after file sizes in an object.

 v0.0.5 2017-07-01 Added `length` for `localStorage`